 -Social Investment and Skills window: €2.8 billion

-What will be the InvestEU eligibility criteria?
+What are the InvestEU eligibility criteria?

 In order to benefit from InvestEU financing, potential projects must: